What are Pool workouts for sprinters

 C. Your upper body should now be primed for the onslaught of dips.

-Go to the poolside and place your palms flat on edge facing out of the pool.
+Go to the poolside and place your palms flat on the edge facing out of the pool.

 Bend knees to 90 degrees and let your body hang (big people may need to go further down the pool).
 Also, no part of your knees or legs should touch the bottom during the dips.